-The Most Famous Jew of All
+The Most Famous

 All quotations, except that of Dr. Pinchas Lapide, may be found in the Messiahship of Jesus: Are Jews Changing Their Attitude Toward Jesus?
 By Dr. Arthur Kac, revised edition, 1986 Baker Book House, Grand Rapids.
 Used by Permission